Weight filtrations on GKZ-systems: Introduction

 The construction allows for generalization of intersection cohomology to coefficients in a local system $L_U$, defined on a locally closed subset $U\subseteq Z=\bar U$.
 The intersection complex of such a local system is a constructible complex that extends $L_U$ as a constructible complex (or the corresponding connection on $U$ as $D$-module).
 In fact, the best form of the Decomposition Theorem in the projective case is in this language: if $f\colon X\to Y$ is a proper map of complex algebraic varieties then $Rf_*\IC_X$ splits (non-canonically) as a direct sum of intersection complexes whose supporting sets are induced from a stratification of $f$.

-A particularly interesting case where the decomposition theorem has been well-studied are semismall maps (cf. \cite{CataldoMigliorini-Bulletin} for a nice survey).
-These maps arise often in geometric situations: \begin{itemize} \item the Springer resolution $f\colon \widetilde{\mcn}\to \mcn$ of the nilpotent cone $\mcn$ of the Lie algebra to the reductive group $G$; \item the Hilbert-Chow map between the Hilbert schemes of points $X= (\mbc^2)^{[n]}$ and the $n$-th symmetric product $Y=(\mbc^2)^n / \mcs_n$. \end{itemize}
+A particularly interesting case where the decomposition theorem has been well-studied are semi-small maps (cf. \cite{CataldoMigliorini-Bulletin} for a nice survey).
+These maps arise often in geometric situations: \begin{itemize} \item the Springer resolution $f\colon \widetilde{\mcn}\to \mcn$ of the nilpotent cone $\mcn$ of the Lie algebra to the reductive group $G$; \item the Hilbert--Chow map between the Hilbert schemes of points $X= (\mbc^2)^{[n]}$ and the $n$-th symmetric product $Y=(\mbc^2)^n / \mcs_n$. \end{itemize}

-The most explicit case is perhaps that of a fibration $f\colon X\to Y$ between toric complete varieties: $H^\bullet$ and $\IH^\bullet$\oldtext{the usual, and also the intersection cohomology }of a complete toric variety can be written down in purely combinatorial terms, and \cite{deCataldoMiglioriniMustata} spells out how to write \oldtext{for a proper fibration of simplicial complete toric varieties, a certain combinatorial invariant detects whether a cone of the target fan appears in the sum decomposition, and in the simplicial case boils down to } $Rf_*(\IC_X)$ as sum of intersection complexes in terms of face numbers.
+The most explicit case is perhaps that of a fibration $f\colon X\to Y$ between toric complete varieties: $\IH^\bullet$ of a complete toric variety can be written down in purely combinatorial terms, and \cite{deCataldoMiglioriniMustata} spells out how to write $Rf_*(\IC_X)$ as sum of intersection complexes in terms of face numbers.

-\oldtext{Earlier, Deligne pointed out that a different way to generalize: one can equip the usual cohomology of complex varieties, singular or smooth, compact or not, with a weight filtration such that each associated graded piece can be viewed as a pure Hodge structure, and this filtration is functorial under a number of natural constructions. }

-\oldtext{Twenty years later, Morihiko Saito introduced a vast generalization via his theory of mixed Hodge modules that fuses the weight aspects with the approach via intersection complexes.
-In particular, for maps between quasi-projective varieties he introduced a natural geometric filtration on $Rf_*\IC_X$.
-For proper maps, this filtration is pure (and equal to the usual one) if the varieties are projective; it agrees with Deligne's weights in the smooth case; the decomposition theorem splitting occurs in the category of mixed Hodge structures.}